fabri1983/titan256c/README.md

 **(pgit addressing START cycles between them)**

 **A**.
 Interweaving writes beetwen
-- 2 u32 vars (4 colors form palette) and 1 u16 var (BG color for text ramp effect)
+- 2 u32 vars (4 colors from palette) and 1 u16 var (BG color for text ramp effect)
 and
-- 4 u32 vars (2 colors form palette)
+- 4 u32 vars (8 colors from palette)
 by CPU to CRAM every scanline along the duration of 8 scanlines, setting so 2 palettes (32 colors) and 4 bg colors (ramp effect).
 This approach has better ramp effect since the change in color happens every other scanline.